How to Dissolve an LLC in Louisiana? (Step by Step Guide)

 All tax liabilities must be paid before a limited liability company can be dissolved in Louisiana.
 These include income taxes (federal and state), sales taxes on taxable goods, and payroll taxes.

-Once all outstanding taxes are paid, the company becomes eligible to obtain tax clearance from the Louisiana Department of Revenue.
+During our dissolution, once all our outstanding taxes were paid, the company became eligible to obtain tax clearance from the Louisiana Department of Revenue.

 The Tax Clearance Certificate verifies that the LLC has no outstanding taxes.